You can find the MHS Course Guide here

 Honors and Advanced Placement Courses

 The honors and AP curriculum is designed for students who love to read and write.
 Courses are organized like Regents English classes but are aimed at greater proficiency of skills, a wider range of reading, and a greater depth of understanding.
-Extra summer reading and independent thinking and working are required.
 Strong reading and writing skills are necessary for success.
+Based on teacher discretion, extra summer reading and independent work may be required.

 Entry into the program is through recommendation and application.
 Students need to reapply to the program each year, regardless of whether they were enrolled in Regents or honors courses the previous year.